unlock-protocol/docs/docs/tools/locksmith/webhooks.md

 - New Locks `https://locksmith.unlock-protocol.com/api/hooks/:network/locks/`
 - New Keys `https://locksmith.unlock-protocol.com/api/hooks/:network/keys`
-- New Keys for a Lock `https://locksmith.unlock-protocol.com/api/hooks/:lockAddress/keys`
+- New Keys for a Lock `https://locksmith.unlock-protocol.com/api/hooks//:network/locks/:lock/keys`

+You need to replace `network` and `lock` with the respective network ID and Lock Address.